ueberdosis/tiptap/docs/src/docPages/guide/store-content.md

 ## Not an option: Markdown

-Unfortunately, tiptap doesn’t support Markdown as input/output format.
+Unfortunately, **tiptap doesn’t support Markdown as an input or output format**.
 We considered to add support for it, but there are a few limitations:

 * HTML and JSON can both have deeply nested structures, Markdown can’t have those
 * Tables are not part of the Markdown standard, and can’t easily be stored and restored from Markdown

-You should really consider to work with HTML or JSON to store your content.
+You should really consider to work with HTML or JSON to store your content, they are perfectly fine for most use cases.

 If you still think you need Markdown, [Nextcloud Text](https://github.com/nextcloud/text) uses tiptap to work with Markdown.
 Their code is open source, so maybe you can learn from them.

+That said, tiptap **does** support Markdown shortcuts to format your content.
+Try typing `**two asterisk**` to make your text bold for example.